GildedSound/Quadify/README.md

 Alterations have been made to clock in order to make AirPlay work in a more integrated way.
 Its behavior has been changed from threaded background operation to mode.
 The AirPlay status updates weren’t the issue – it was the clock scripts' enthusiasm to be a fallback if it perceived a ‘paused’ or ‘idle’ state, or blank metadata, all of which can happen at any time.

-The following files have seen updates (in order of logic and importance):
+The following files have seen updates (in order of logic and importance).
+Inline comments to new blocks begin with 'GS':

 ```
 /src/main.py